 There are a lot of DSP tools on the market.
-Some of these tools are designed around specific markets (Amazon DSP, for example), while others are more generic.
+While some of these tools are designed around specific markets (Amazon DSP, for example), others are more generic.
 Some of the top players you should make sure to investigate are:

 No matter which one you pick, DSP selection is incredibly important, as this will determine your success in programmatic.
 Partnering with tech experts can help you choose a platform and make the most out of its features.
-When investigating, keep the following in mind:
+So when investigating, keep the following in mind:

 - Targeting options, including browser, operating system, location, language and more.

 - Analytics, as you’ll want easy, transparent, real-time access to data.

 - A user-friendly interface, as you’ll need to be able to change settings regularly and view your data in an easy-to-analyse way.

 - Tech support, for when you run into technical issues.

 - Support for major creative ad formats, including video, banner, and mobile.

 - Data sets available through the platform will make a big impact on how effectively you will be able to target those ads.

 - Inventory is the number of advertising spaces a programmatic platform makes available to advertisers.